maxim2266/str/README.md

 str_join(&s, str_lit(", "), str_lit("Here"), str_lit("there"), str_lit("and everywhere"));

 // create a new string concatenating "s" and a literal; the function does not modify its
-// destination object "s" before the result is computed, also free'ing the destination
+// destination object "s" before the result is computed, also freeing the destination
 // before the assignment, so it is safe to use "s" as both a parameter and a destination.
-// note: we pass a copy of the owning object "s" as the second parameter, and it is
+// note: we pass a copy of the owning object "s" as the second parameter, and here it is
-// safe to do so because this particular function does not store or release it. str_cat(&s, s, str_lit("..."));
+// safe to do so because this particular function does not store or release its arguments. str_cat(&s, s, str_lit("..."));

 // just check that we have got the expected result